MidnightCommander/website/docs/source-code.md

 * The cleanup branch should be created as needed and merged back in periodically (currently about once a month).
 * Delete the cleanup branch after merging it into the main branch, and re-create it later with the same name if necessary.
 * The cleanup branch should be merged into the main branch no later than a few weeks before the release, to allow enough time for the changes to be tested by developers and users.

+Sometimes your patches might end up there.
+Don't worry, everything will be fine.